Data Centers in Delhi National Capital Region (NCR)

 |---|---|---|

-| Global Connectivity Grade | A | Superior regional density of domestic and global carriers. |
+| Global Connectivity Grade | A | Superior density of domestic and international carrier backbones. |

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Mumbai serves as the nearest primary on-ramp hub. |
+| Direct Cloud On-Ramps | 0 – as of January 2026 | Mumbai is the nearest primary cloud hub. |

-| Power Cost | $0.07/kWh – as of September 2025 | Competitive industrial rates with a diverse energy mix. |
+| Power Cost | $0.07/kWh – as of January 2026 | Competitive rates with a 75% fossil fuel mix. |

-| Disaster Risk | High (5.5/10) – as of September 2025 | Driven primarily by seismic activity and river flooding. |
+| Disaster Risk | High (5.5/10) – as of January 2026 | Driven by seismic activity and river flooding risks. |

-| Tax Incentives | No – as of September 2025 | No specialized regional data center tax incentives currently active. |
+| Tax Incentives | No – as of January 2026 | No specialized regional data center incentives active. |

-| Sales Tax | 18% GST – as of September 2025 | Standard national Goods and Services Tax rate applies. |
+| Sales Tax | 18% GST – as of January 2026 | Standard national Goods and Services Tax applies. |

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): Leading exchanges such as Extreme IX and NIXI provide vital peering services.
-These allow providers to exchange traffic locally to minimize latency for the millions of users in the National Capital Region.
+These allow providers to exchange traffic locally to minimize latency for the millions of users across the National Capital Region.

 Power Analysis